parttimenerd/asgct2-demo/README.md

 Although the API provides more information on the frames, the amount of space required per frame (e.g. 16 bytes on x86) is the same as for the original AsyncGetCallTrace API.

 The underlying stack walking code can be unified such that `AsyncGetCallTrace`, `AsyncGetCallTrace2`, and the JFR call stack collection become thin wrappers for a single implementation.

-A prototype implementation can be found at https://github.com/parttimenerd/asgct2-demo/.

 **Alternatives**